ZacGeurts/2PlayerLines-Plus/README.md

 ![Banner](images/banner.png)<BR />
 ![Screenshot](images/linesplus.png)<BR />
 A 2 player (controllers) line game.<BR />
+Quickstart: Steer with triggers and press buttons.<BR />
 Songgen is interesting on its own.<BR />
 Songview I uploaded on accident and can be ignored.
 Might make a editor for the .song files.<BR />
 <BR />